 The MATLAB environment (on most computer systems) consists of menus, buttons and a writing area similar to an ordinary word processor.
-There are plenty of help functions that you are encouraged to use.
+There are plenty of helper functions that you are encouraged to use.
 The writing area that you will see when you start MATLAB is called the command window.
-In this window you give the commands to MATLAB.
+In this window, you give the commands to MATLAB.
 For example, when you want to start a program you have written for MATLAB you start the program in the command window by typing its name at the prompt.
 The command window is also useful if you just want to use MATLAB as a scientific calculator or as a graphing tool.
 If you write longer programs, you will find it more convenient to write the program code in a separate window, and then run it in the command.

 Get Your MATLAB Assignment Done By Our Programming Experts!

 In the command window you will see a prompt that looks like >>.
 You type your commands immediately after this prompt.
 Once you have typed the command you wish MATLAB to perform, press .
 If you want to interrupt a command that MATLAB is running, type < ctrl > + < c >.

 Students have lots of questions to ask about the massive amount of material they have to study for the course.
 With many students in a class, it is not always possible to get a chance to ask questions that are important to you.
 In any university / college professors have set office hours that may not coincide when you are not in class.
 This is why it is important that you have a source of Anatomy and Physiology help that you can rely on.